 Telemedicine cuts down the time needed for each patient visit and thus accelerates the entire process, allowing for a larger concentration of patients to be treated within the same time frame.
 Another important function of telemedicine is the ongoing relationship that can be maintained between patients and physicians.
 This relationship is very important for “enhancing follow-up care, better coordinating care and managing chronic conditions.”

 The increase in interest for telemedicine is juxtaposed with the fact that many rural hospitals are closing down due to internal and external factors.
 Externally, Medicaid eligibility is not easily granted to individuals; therefore, many hospital beds are left empty.
 Additionally, Medicare payment rates are reduced by 2%, which is hindering the business of hospitals who were already operating on thin margins.

 With the unsteady political climate, further cuts to Medicare and Medicaid will take place which will negatively impact the business of the rural hospitals.
 Internally, due to the smaller size of these hospitals, they cannot take advantage of economies of scale to drive costs down.
 Consequently, when hospitals close down, they drive the number of jobs down and have a negative impact on the GDP.

 Currently, the top telemedicine companies in the market are CareClix, Doctor on Demand, My Telemedicine, Teladoc, iCliniq and The Bottom Line.
-Very customer-centric in nature, they are mainly focused on facilitating the access to health professionals and ameliorating the health consultation experience across a vast array of specialties.
+Very customer-centric in nature, they are mainly focused on facilitating the access to health professionals and ameliorating the health consultation experience across a vast array of specialities.